About Us

 Joshua Carle is a cross-functional executive with over 20 years of strategic transaction and R&D investment experience while in Management Consulting and BioPharma.
 Mr. Carle has led or advised more than fifty potential strategic transactions, resulting in the successful execution of greater than $2 billion in disclosed deal value and committed R&D funds.
 Mr. Carle joins from Triumvira Immunologics Inc., a next-gen immuno-oncology biotech, where he served as Vice President of Business Development.
 In this role he executed multiple types of agreements to support the substantial growth of the company, including a clinical collaboration, innovative technology enabling collaboration, in-license, and investor interactions/outreach, while additionally providing key contributions to corporate strategy and R&D prioritization.
 Prior to Triumvira, Mr. Carle was at Pfizer Inc., where he drove BD strategy, commercial assessments, and broad transaction support for licensing/M&A efforts for Pfizer Oncology.
 Previously, Mr. Carle held roles of increasing responsibility in business development activities at Daiichi Sankyo Inc. and Clearview Projects Inc., a strategic advisory firm focused on licensing/M&A for the BioPharma industry.
 Mr. Carle received his undergraduate degree in Economics from the University of Pennsylvania and MBA from the Villanova School of Business.

-Vice President, Manufacturing
+Vice President, CMC Strategy and Manufacturing

 Board of Directors